SHA-T/InteractiveKGE/README.md

 An example for such a file can be looked up in the _data/Yamanishi_with_Similarity_Information_ directory.
 While the regular training phase uses the data in _train.txt_, pretraining precedes regular training and only uses the data in _pretrain.txt_.
 Pretraining lasts only a small number of epochs before regular training starts.
 After Pretraining is completed the embeddings of the new relations will be frozen, so that the learned semantics don't get corrupted.
-Currently it is assumed that all relations in the _relations.dict_ file, except the first listed relation, are new relations (if pretraining is activated).

 ## 2. How To Use